Preparing for Family Portraits

 Remember to have fun, don’t sweat the small stuff!
 In 5-10, even 20, years, you’re not going to care that your child was playing with the sand instead of striking the perfect pose you wanted them to.
 You’ll simply be glad you captured them as a little one.

 Alina Renert Photography is a Chicago family photographer, and is a member of The Bump Society by Beauty & Lifestyle Mommy, a hand picked community of elite businesses nationwide.
-She is also a VIP Member of the National Association of Professional Women.

 Are you looking for a Chicago family photographer?
 I would love to work with you!
 I offer a fun and unique experience in the Northwest Suburbs of Chicago in Wheeling, IL.
 I also service surrounding areas, including, Buffalo Grove, Deerfield, Northbrook, Vernon Hills, Mount Prospect, Mundelein, Lincolnshire, Libertyville, Glenview, Des Plaines, and other surrounding Chicago suburbs.
 To book your session, use this form.